Guy Smith (racing driver): 2003–2005

-He was more active in 2003, competing for Bentley in the 12 Hours of Sebring, part of the American Le Mans Series, finishing fourth overall in Bentley's first North American race for over 70 years.
+Smith was more active in 2003, competing for Bentley in the 12 Hours of Sebring, part of the American Le Mans Series, finishing fourth overall in Bentley's first North American race for over 70 years.
 This was followed by an overall win at the 24 Hours of Le Mans, with co-drivers Tom Kristensen and Rinaldo Capello, once more driving the Bentley Speed 8.
 Following his Le Mans 24 Hours victory, Smith entered the Spa 24 Hours, part of the FIA GT Championship, driving for Team Maranello Concessionaires in an N-GT class Ferrari 360 Modena.
 He also drove for the team in the Donington Park round of the championship.
 He also entered his first, and to date only, Race of Champions event.
 Towards the end of the year, Smith drove a Peugeot 206 XS rally car at a test session, held by ProSpeed Motorsport at the RallyDrive School in Lincolnshire.

-In 2004, he once more only entered two prototype races, finishing third at the 12 Hours of Sebring, driving for Audi Sport UK Team Veloqx.
+In 2004, Smith once more only entered two prototype races, finishing third at the 12 Hours of Sebring, driving for Audi Sport UK Team Veloqx.
 He also finished second overall at Le Mans, driving once more for Audi, with Johnny Herbert and Jamie Davies as his co-drivers.
 However, that year Smith made his Champ Car World Series debut, during the second half of the season, driving for Paul Gentilozzi's Rocketsports team.
 His best finishes were a pair of ninth places, and he finished 18th overall.

 For 2005, Smith competed in the first seven races of the Grand Am Rolex Series, finishing 36th in class, driving a Riley Mk XI Pontiac entered by Orbit Racing.
 His best result was an eighth placing at the 6 Hours of Watkins Glen race.
 He also competed in both the 12 Hours of Sebring, and the Petit Le Mans, driving a Dyson Racing Team-entered MG-Lola EX257, both races being part of the American Le Mans Series, with a second placing overall at the latter race being his best result.
 His other entry that year came as part of the Le Mans Endurance Series, where he finished second in the LMP2 class for Chamberlain Synergy Motor, driving a Lola B05/40 AER at the 1000km of Istanbul.